eferrea/BCI-Master/README.md

 These GUIs include:

 1) Single Unit GUI (left column): click on single units to include them into the decoder.
 This panel will appear after pressing the Update Regression button for the first time.
 Selecting units with warmer colors (higher R2) provides better decoding performance.
 2)  *Update Regression*: to update the calibration of the decoder after performing movements.
 This button should be pressed every time a substantial amount of samples is performed.
 It can be used during calibration to control which units give a better tuning (higher R2) or during BCI online mode to improve the calibration.
 The online calibration mode assumes that the movement is always pointing at the target.
-(Gjlia et al 2012).
+(Gilja et al 2012).
 Internally calibrations done with real movements and during closed-loop are kept separated so it is possible to retrieve data automatically when switching from one modality of calibration to another.
 3) *BCIIDLE*:  to evaluate decoder performance without closing the BCI loop (open-loop).
 It stores internally real speeds and decoded speeds.
 4) *Check Correlation*: to be used in BCIIDLE mode, by pressing this button the Pearson correlation coefficient is estimated among decoded speeds and real speeds.
 This button is mainly intended for the application mode where before allowing users to control the decoder, a decent (offline) performance needs to be achieved.
 5) *Switch BCI*: after successful calibration to switch to close loop control.
 It switches to the BCI closed-loop mode.
 A decent amount of units (30-40) and a decent amount of samples (200-300) needs to be acquired to achieve a decent performance (in offline mode the green cursor should be reliably controlled with the mouse pointer).